tnwinc/callbahx/README.md

 In particular, `ExternalAsyncConnection`, `Macros`, and `RemotingUtility` were lifted and tweaked.

+Additionally, rather than take a dependency on the entire [aduros/flambe](https://github.com/aduros/flambe) project, I've lifted a bit of code into this project as well.
+Thanks to aduros as well.

 # Try it Out

 There is a sample provided.
 First, note that you'll need to add the path (or parent, or grandparent, or great-grandparent, etc.) to the Flash Developer Tools > Trusted Location Settings...
 Then run `haxe sample.hxml` in the project directory.
 You'll want to have Developer Tools open in your browser to see the debug console output from the JS side of the world.